deene/deene.github.io/_posts/2015-01-28-taste-of-open-access--part-3--top-10-most-productive-authors-in-nature-nanotechnology.md

 ---
 layout: post
-title: Taste of Open Access - Part 3 - Top 10 Most productive authors in Nature Nanotechnology
+title: Taste of Open Access - Part 3 - Top 10 most productive authors in Nature Nanotechnology
 categories: []
 tags: []
 published: True
 date: 2015-01-28 18:00:41
 ---

-In the previous post, I have the downloaded all the meta information from Nature's Open Search API and saved them as json object arrays.
+In the [previous post]({% post_url 2015-01-05-taste-of-open-access--part-2--top-10-used-words-in-nature-nanotechnology %}), I have the downloaded all the meta information from Nature's [Open Search API](http://www.nature.com/developers/documentation/api-references/opensearch-api/) and saved them as json object arrays.
 And I have also counted the top 10 most used key words from these info.
 Now I would like to find out who are the most productive authors in Nature Nanotechnology.

 As I have already got the meta data in hand, the mission is quite easy.
-I just loaded all the json files and search for the `dc:creators` keys where stores all the author names.
+I just load all the json files and search for the `dc:creators` keys where stores all the author names, and make sure that the `["prism:genre"]` is set as "Research" (Editors usually don't publish in this genre so this criteria should screen out most editorial articles).
 There is a bug in Nature's API that sometimes there are two spaces instead of one between authors' first and last names.
 So I did a quick fix `author.replace('[space][space]', '[space]')` to change two spaces to one before logging the name.

+After iterating through all the json files using similar method as I used in my [previous post]({% post_url 2015-01-05-taste-of-open-access--part-2--top-10-used-words-in-nature-nanotechnology %}), I've got a dictionary `summaryTable` holding all the author names and their corresponding number of mentions throughout Nature Nanotechnology's publication from 2006 to 2014, like this:

-{% highlight python %}
+{% highlight html %}
-for year in range(2006, 2015):
-    fileName = 'nnano-' + str(year)
-    json_data=open(fileName + '.json')
-    data = json.load(json_data)

-    authorList = {}

-    for entry in data:
-        if not entry['dc:creator']:
-            continue
-        if entry["prism:genre"] != 'Research':
-            continue

-        for author in entry['dc:creator']:
-            author = author.replace('  ', ' ')
-            if author in editors:
-                continue
-            if not author in authorList.keys():
-                authorList[author] = 1
-            else:
-                authorList[author] = authorList[author] + 1
+________Yi Cui  Charles M. Lieber  Hongjie Dai  Phaedon Avouris  Xiang Zhang
+2006       0                  1            1                0            0
+2007       1                  2            1                0            0
+2008       1                  0            3                1            1
+2009       0                  1            1                3            0
+2010       0                  0            1                1            1
+2011       1                  3            1                1            1
+2012       2                  0            1                1            0
+2013       1                  3            0                0            0
+2014       5                  0            0                0            3
+...
 {% endhighlight %}

-After iterating through all the json files, I've got a dictionary `authorList` holding all the author names and their corresponding number of mentions throughout Nature Nanotechnology's publication from 2006 to 2014.
-I used the same Pandas functions, which I used to find the top 10 key words in my previous post, to find the top 10 most productive authors from this `authorList`.
-And of course, it is imaginable that some of the top names of the articles are Nature editors, not authors.
-So I just manually take away the editors names (`editors`).
-Maybe I get some of the names wrong, as some names are not listed on Nature Nanotechnology's website.
-Anyway, the not-so-precise final top 10 is this:
+Thus, the final top 10 is this:

 {% highlight python %}
 Yi Cui               11